Honeymoon Bridge (Niagara Falls)

 The Upper Steel Arch Bridge, also known as the Honeymoon Bridge or Fallsview Bridge (less frequently Falls View Bridge), was an international bridge which crossed the Niagara River, connecting Niagara Falls, Ontario, Canada, with Niagara Falls, New York, United States.
 It was located about 500 ft upriver of the present-day Rainbow Bridge.
-It collapsed in 1938.
+It collapsed on January 27, 1938 after suffering damage from a 100 ft ice floe.

 History

 Built in 1897–98 by the Pencoyd Bridge Company, the Upper Steel Arch Bridge was located 14 ft closer to the American Falls than the bridge that it replaced.
 When completed, the bridge became the largest steel arch bridge in the world.
-Its features included a double track for trolley cars and room for carriages and pedestrians.
+It's features included a double track for trolley cars and room for carriages and pedestrians.
 The bridge had to be constantly protected from ice bridges that formed over the river every winter.
 In January 1899 a huge ice bridge threatened the bridge when ice piled around its abutments due to their close proximity to the river's surface.
 The bridge was subsequently fortified with a 24 ft tall stone wall around the abutments.

-The protection around the abutments held for about another forty years, until January 27, 1938, when the bridge collapsed.
-A sudden wind storm on Lake Erie sent a massive amount of ice over the falls, resulting in nearly 100 ft of ice pushing against the bridge.
-Final collapse occurred at 4:20 pm, before thousands of onlookers who had come to watch the bridge go.
-The structure collapsed in one piece into the river.
-Demolition of what was left of the bridge took place from February to April 1938 when all of the pieces were either removed or had sunk.
-Construction of a replacement bridge was undertaken shortly thereafter, this time with the abutments much higher off the river.
-It was named the Rainbow Bridge and opened in November 1941.
+Collapse (January 1938)

+An ice floe coming from Lake Erie created by a powerful wind storm going over Niagara Falls caused issues with the stability of the Honeymoon Bridge and the Ontario Hydro-Electric Power Commission power plant on January 26, 1938.
+The ice caused the water level to reach 40 ft above sea level, passing a previous record of 25 ft in 1909.
+While the workers at the plant safely evacuated to higher ground, the ice resulted in closure of the Honeymoon Bridge at 9 a.m. on January 26.
+With the ice affecting the New York-side abutment, onlookers watched as the upper levels of the bridge shifted towards the falls due to the girders supporting the arch suffering catastrophic damage.
+Walter McCausland of the International Railway Company (IRC) denied that the bridge had been damaged, but added that they would begin using dynamite to destroy the packed ice damaging the bridge.
+McCausland added that by 12 p.m., the bridge had not moved further.
+A photographer on the New York side stated that the bridge moved as much as 7 in.
+United States Border Patrol workers evacuated the area and all ferry service along the Niagara River was suspended.